 VOCEL reports gifts of land, buildings, and equipment as without donor restriction support unless explicit donor stipulations specify how the donated assets must be used.
 Gifts of long-lived assets with explicit restrictions that specify how the assets are to be used and gifts of cash or other assets that must be used to acquire long-lived assets are reported as restricted support.
 Absent explicit donor stipulations regarding how long those long-lived assets must be maintained, VOCEL reports expirations of donor restrictions when the donated or acquired long-lived assets are placed in service.
-During the ten months ended June 30, 2020 no such gifts of land, buildings, or equipment were received.
+During the year ending June 30, 2021 no such gifts of land, buildings, or equipment were received.